-You may have seen a franchise which products you love and you would love even more to work as an entrepreneur with this brand.
+You may have seen a franchise of products you love and you would love even more to work as an entrepreneur with this brand.
 Here, you began focusing on a validated business model.
 So, your business relates to a small company, not a startup.

-However, you may have seen a lot of parents having hard times trying to make their kids eat in a healthier manner and you’ve thought about—with the help of your psychologist friend—an innovative methodology to solve that problem.
+However, you may have seen a lot of parents having a hard time trying to make their kids eat in a healthier manner and you’ve thought about—with the help of your psychologist friend—an innovative methodology to solve that problem.
 Here your starting point is an innovative solution for a relevant problem.
 To execute your idea, you’ll found a startup—not a small company.

 Because you must adopt the proper mindset and attitudes depending on your case.
-Acting in a small company with the mindset of a startup owner—and vice-versa—may frustrate you and keep you a part from success.
+Acting in a small company with the mindset of a startup owner—and vice-versa—may frustrate you and keep you apart from success.
 What works well for one case might be a bad call for the other one.